Missouri Katy Trail - Fall Foliage Ride

 - Comfortable Hybrid Trail Bikes

 Take a spin across Missouri on the Katy Trail, the longest rail-to-trail route in America.
-On this 6-day inn-to-inn excursion we’ll get a dash of history, a day of music, a splash of scenery, and a taste of wine country.
-We take care of all the details while you just have to ride.
+On this 6-day inn-to-inn excursion we’ll get a dash of history, a splash of scenery, a taste of wine country and a toast to Oktoberfest.
+We take care of all the details while you just ride your bike.
 You’ll see Missouri, and cycling trips, in a whole new way.

 - Ride 150 miles on the longest developed rail-trail in the country